michaelpanik/aoc_2024/README.md

 ##O#####o##
      ||
 ```
+## Day 2
+Now I'm remembering why this is so hard.
+Took me several tries to handle the first one.
+I think my final solution for part 1 kind of sucks, but I'm not worried about it - i got it right.
+I'll save the clever-ness for later.
+It's not stupid if it works.

+I realized I screwed up my shell script initializers.
+The main thing was that I was using 2-digit dates for no reason, which simplified everything else.
+I also was pulling data from day 1 statically (teehee).
+I want to use this to compete in the leaderboards next year, so this year will be good for bug testing and building a utility library, I think.
+Haven't written any utils yet, but maybe I should start.

+I'm also thinking doing it in two languages is dumb, the challenge is just the solving of it.
+It would probably make sense to solve the problem, then do it super concisely, all in one language.
+May switch to doing that, I dunno.

 ## Day 1
 Several years ago, when I was first attempting AoC (and hilariously over-solving every problem with Typescript and strong, statically-typed systems), I had a little micro blog in the README like this.
 I think I'm going to try and do that again this year.